hpowell20/cs2063-master/Winter2021/Lab2/README.md

 Your first goal for this lab is to wire these TextViews containing lifecycle method call counts.
 They should contain values relevant to the number of times their respective system call functions have been activated for Activity One.
 Each TextView has been assigned its own unique ID within the Android project.

 1. Click on each TextView containing a lifecycle method name and count in ActivityOne and note its unique id value which can be found in the Attributes panel
-	* Alternatively, you can inspect the `Text` view of layout to find these ids
+	* Alternatively, you can inspect the `Code` view of layout to find these ids
 	* Also click on the Button and note its unique ID
 	* You will use these IDs to programmatically capture references to these layout resources in your ActivityOne.java
 	* This will allow you to update their contents and, in the case of the button, perform an operation such as starting a second ```Activity```